jishnujayakumar/specter/README.md

 # Set git repo directory path as an environment variable
 export ELECTER_DIR=`pwd`

-chmod a+x pre-experiment/preprocess-legal-data.sh 0.6   # 0.6 is train set percentage
+chmod a+x pre-experiment/preprocess-legal-data.sh

 # Place the following txt files in in specter/legal-data directory
 # mapping.txt no_doc_mapping.txt  precedent-citation.txt  similarity-scores.txt
 # Output-Location: $ELECTER_DIR/legal-data/preProcessedData
+# 0.6 is train set percentage, 2500 docs are sampled from raw dataset
-./pre-experiment/preprocess-legal-data.sh legal-data
+./pre-experiment/preprocess-legal-data.sh legal-data 0.6 2500

 # Optional: To create a subset of nsamples
 # NOTE: To be run only after preceeding steps